 - Anchoring, mooring and docking demonstrations and practice.

-- Steering, pointing out and correctly identifying navigation marks.
+- Pointing out and correctly identifying navigation marks and aids to navigation.

 - Rules of the road.

-- Class size is limited to four students.
+- Class size is limited to five students.